 AirBnB has the most robust policy, not allowing gatherings of more than 16 people at homes listed on their site.
 This would apply both to short-term rentals and to longer-term rentals.
 They also have a reporting process.
-You can find details on all of that here.
+You can find details on all of that at www.airbnb.com/help/article/2704/party-and-events-policy.